Synesso/scala-stellar-sdk/src/main/paradox/queries.md

 @@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #effect_query_examples }

+### Fee Statistics

+When transacting, it is possible to nominate a fee that is greater than the base fee.
+Transactions paying higher fees are prioritised at times of high load.

+This parameterless endpoint provides statistics about the fees paid during the last known ledger.

+@@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #fee_stats_query_example }

 ### Ledgers

 @scaladoc[Ledgers](stellar.sdk.resp.LedgerResp) represent the state of the network at any time.
 They are created